thomastjk/advdouble/README.md

 Real-time object detection is one of the key applications of deep neural networks (DNNs) for real-world mission-critical systems.
 While DNN-powered object detection systems celebrate many life-enriching opportunities, they also open doors for misuse and abuse.

-This project presents an adversarial patch attack on the YOLOv3 with Darknet53 detector.
+AdvDouble presents a double adversarial patch attack on the YOLOv3 with Darknet53 backbone detector.
 The pre-trained patch included in the Jupyter Notebook is trained with 1 epoch and has an attack success rate (ASR) of 80%.
-No further training was done beyond 1 epoch since it took over 14 hours.
+No further training was done beyond 1 epoch since the 1 epoch takes over 14 hours with GPU training enabled.
 The ASR can be further increased with more training.
 This can be carried on by the next user.

 # Trial 16x16 Inconspicuous Patch